Javadyakuza/TIP3-Docs/Deployments/External/TokenWallet.md

     new Address(tokenRootAddress)
   );

-  // Checking if the user already doesn't have the any deployed wallet of that token root if (
+  // Checking if the user already doesn't have any deployed wallet of that token root const tokenWalletAddress: Address = (
-    (
-      await provider.getFullContractState({
-        address: (
           await tokenRootContract.methods
-            .walletOf({ answerId: 0, walletOwner: senderAddress })
+            .walletOf({ answerId: 0, walletOwner: providerAddress })
             .call()
         ).value0,
+  if (
+    (
+      await provider.getFullContractState({
+        address: tokenWalletAddress,
       })
     ).state?.isdeployed
   )
-    throw new Error('You already have a Wallet of this token !');
+    throw new Error('You already have a token wallet of this token !');

   // Deploying a new token wallet contract const deployWalletRes: Transaction = await tokenRootContract.methods
     .deployWallet({
       answerId: 0,
-      walletOwner: senderAddress,
+      walletOwner: providerAddress,
-      deployWalletValue: ethers.parseUnits('2', 9).toString(),
+      deployWalletValue: 2 * 10 * 9 ,
     })
     .send({
-      from: senderAddress,
+      from: providerAddress,
-      amount: ethers.parseUnits('4', 9).toString(),
-      bounce: false, // Important to be set to false in order to keep the sent amount in the token wallet contract });
+      amount: 4 * 10 * 9,
+      bounce: true,
+    });

   // Checking if the token wallet is deployed if (
     (
       await provider.getFullContractState({
-        address: (
+        address: tokenWalletAddress,
-          await tokenRootContract.methods
-            .walletOf({ answerId: 0, walletOwner: senderAddress })
-            .call()
-        ).value0,
       })
     ).state?.isdeployed
   ) {
-    console.log(
+    console.log(` Token wallet deployed to: ${
-      await tokenRootContract.methods.walletOf({ answerId: 0, walletOwner: senderAddress }).call() ).value0;
+      (await tokenRootContract.methods.walletOf({ answerId: 0, walletOwner: providerAddress }).call() ).value0.toString()}`);
     return true;
   } else {
-    throw new Error('The token wallet deployment failed !');
+    throw new Error(`The token wallet deployment failed ! ${deployWalletRes.exitCode, deployWalletRes.resultCode}`);
   }
 }